Two Mothers for Zachary

 Two Mothers for Zachary is a 1996 ABC television film directed by Peter Werner and starring Valerie Bertinelli and Vanessa Redgrave.
 It is a true story adaptation of the Bottoms v.
-Bottoms family custody battle brought by a mother who disapproves of her daughter's lesbianism and the impact on her grandchild.
+Bottoms family custody battle brought by a mother who disapproves of her daughter's homosexuality and the impact on her grandchild.
 It premiered on 22 September 1996.
 It was awarded a GLAAD Media Award for Outstanding Made for TV Movie.

 Premise

 Nancy (Redgrave) disapproves of her daughter, Jody Ann's (Bertinelli) lesbianism and resolves to seek custody of her grandson, Zachary.
 A Virginia court grants custody of the boy to Nancy and now Jody is desperate to regain her son.